Should I Stop or Should I Go: Early Stopping with Heterogeneous Populations: Additional Simulation Experiments

 \subsubsection{Setup}

+The simulation setup is the same as described in \cref{sec:sims}; we include it here again for easy reference.
 We consider a randomized experiment that evaluates the effect of $D$ on $Y$.
-There are two participant groups: a majority group with $G=0$ and a minority group with $G=1$.
-We do not observe $G$, but observe a set of binary covariates $X=[X_1, .., X_d]$, where $d$ varies between $3$ and $10$ and $p(X_j=1) = 0.5$ for all $j$.
-The covariates $X$ map deterministically to groups, with $G = \prod_{j=1}^k X_j$.
-We vary $k$ between $1$ and $3$: the expected size of the minority group thus varies between 12.5\% and 50\% (of all participants). $Y$ is normally distributed, with $Y | G=0 \sim \mathcal{N}(\theta_0 D,1)$ and $Y | G=1 \sim \mathcal{N}(\theta_1 D,1)$. $\theta_0$ and $\theta_1$ represent the treatment effects in the majority and minority groups respectively.
+Participants come from two groups, with $G \in \{0,1\}$ indicating membership in a minority group.
+We do not observe $G$, but observe a set of binary covariates $X=[X_1, .., X_d]$, where $d$ varies between $3$ and $10$ and $p(X_j=1) = 0.5 \;\forall\; j$. $X$ maps deterministically to $G$, with $G = \prod_{j=1}^k X_j$.
+We vary $k$ between $1$ and $3$: the expected size of the minority thus varies between 12.5\% and 50\% (of all participants). $Y$ is normally distributed, with $Y | G=0 \sim \mathcal{N}(\theta_0 D,1)$ and $Y | G=1 \sim \mathcal{N}(\theta_1 D,1)$.
 We vary $\theta_0$ between 0 and -0.1; the majority group is thus unaffected or benefited by the treatment.
 We vary $\theta_1$ between 0 and 1: the minority group is thus either unaffected or harmed.

-The experiment runs for $N=4,000$ participants and $T=2,000$ time steps, recruiting one treated and one untreated participant at each step.
-The experiment has three checkpoints, with 1000, 2000, and 3000 participants (corresponding to 25\%, 50\%, and 75\% of the total time duration).
+The experiment runs for $N=4000$ participants and $T=2000$ time steps, recruiting one treated and one untreated participant at each step.
+The experiment has three checkpoints, with 1,000, 2,000, and 3,000 participants (corresponding to 25\%, 50\%, and 75\% of the total time duration).
 At each checkpoint, we run CLASH and compute its stopping probability across 1,000 replications.
 In Stage 1, CLASH uses a causal forest with 5-fold CV and $\delta = 0.1$.
 Standard errors were estimated by the causal forest itself (i.e., not via the bootstrap).
-In Stage 2, CLASH uses one of four commonly-used stopping tests: an OF-adjusted z-test, an mSPRT, a MaxSPRT, and a Bayesian estimation-based test.
+In Stage 2, CLASH uses one of four commonly-used stopping tests: an OF-adjusted z-test, an mSPRT \cite{johari2017peeking}, a MaxSPRT \cite{maxsprt}, and a Bayesian estimation-based test.

 Each replication uses its own random seed.
 One replication---including all combinations of effect size, minority group size, number of covariates and stopping tests---takes between 58 and 82 minutes to run on a single CPU (depending on the random seed).
 This yields a total compute time of approximately 1,200 hours for the Gaussian experiments.
 The simulations were run in parallel on an academic computing cluster with over 200 CPUs.
 Note that each replication used one CPU with 4GB of RAM.